 Simulation of image formation + image restoration#

-In this notebook we artifically assemble a microscope image from simlulated nuclei, noise and background.
+In this notebook we artificially assemble a microscope image from simulated nuclei, noise and background.
 Afterwards, we use classical image processing techniques to remove noise and background.

 import pyclesperanto_prototype as cle